amylour/irish_wildlife_matchup/README.md

   - A user can enter their name to be recorded on the gamescore board.
   - A user can set up their gamescreen using buttons for theme, gameboard size and audio playback.
   - A user can use the timer and moves counter to improve on their previous score and develop their memory skills.
-  - A user can compare their scores from previous plays.

 ### **Frequent Visitor**